 We find inspiration in different things and moments throughout our days, but right now we are consistently awed and inspired by @Maryamhasnaa on Instagram.
 She shares sacred wisdom on returning to your authentic self and sustaining your vibrational frequency.
 There isn’t a day that goes by that she doesn’t post sage words that have us nodding our heads along, and re-committing to building the best life and environment for our family.

 Thanks so much Naima and Aaron!
 Yours is an inspiring story, and we wish you all the best on your travels across the globe.
+You can follow the family’s adventures on their Instagram here and on their blog.

 What five things would you take if you decided to pack up and explore the world?